cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to login and logout to use the services as quest or registered user base on their requirement.
+- Users should be able to log in and log out to use the services as a guest or registered users based on their requirements.

 Implementation:

-- All feature related to user authentication are provide by allauth library.
+- All features related to user authentication are provided by the allauth library.
-- The template style by bootstrap 5 and the folder are place under /templates folder.
+- The template style by bootstrap 5 and the folder are placed under the templates folder.
-- The 'Sign In' and 'Sign Out' link show on the account sub-navbar, if user successfully login, the sign out link will display and the sign in link will hide and vice versa.
+- The 'Sign In' and 'Sign Out' links show on the account sub-navbar, if the user successfully login, the sign-out link will display, and the sign-in link will hide and vice versa.

 <br>